Vaness del Moral: Early life

-She was born in Baguio, Benguet, Philippines.
+Del Moral was born in Baguio, Benguet, Philippines.

+Career

 StarStruck

 StarStruck Season 3: The Nationwide Invasion started November 28, 2005, and ended on March 12, 2006 (the Final Judgement) airing on Philippine TV replacing Darna.
 From millions of hopefuls from different provinces all over the Philippines, only 14 will have the chance to survive.
 If in the first two seasons, StarStruck is shown only weekdays having Friday as Elimination Night, this season Mondays to Fridays will be tests and Sundays would be the elimination night.
 The show held its Final Judgment on March 12, 2006.

 This time, from the two Ultimate Survivors, a Sole Survivor will be picked who will win more than 10 million pesos worth of prizes, consisting of an exclusive GMA talent management contract, a new house and lot, a large cash prize and a livelihood showcase.

 This season was hosted by Dingdong Dantes, Jolina Magdangal and Raymond Gutierrez, and members of The Council were Joey de Leon, Lorna Tolentino and Louie Ignacio.

-Del Moral made it through to the Top 14 but was eliminated too early.
+Del Moral made it through to the Top 14 but was eliminated on week two.
 She was eliminated on December 25, 2005 (Christmas Day).

-Post-StarStruck
+2000s

 Del Moral might be one of the first avengers of third season of StarStruck, but she proved to the people that even though she left too early on the show, she can have the "staying power" in show business industry.
 One great evidence on that is that she appeared in some of GMA's major shows such as Dyesebel, Zaido: Pulis Pangkalawakan and in Impostora.
 She is also in the movie One True Love.
 Recently, del Moral played Dennis Trillo's sister in Adik Sa'Yo.
 After her Adik Sa'yo Role, she played Jennylyn Mercado's cousin in Ikaw Sana.

+2010s

-In 2010, she is in the Sine Novela's Gumapang Ka Sa Lusak and even the show is still in air, she is now had her biggest break yet, her villain role in Basahang Ginto opposite Carla Abellana.
+In 2010, Del Moral is in the Sine Novela's Gumapang Ka Sa Lusak and even the show is still in air, she is now had her biggest break yet, her villain role in Basahang Ginto opposite Carla Abellana.
 After her Basahang Ginto stint, Vaness also starred in the 2012 soap Faithfully and 2013 soap Kahit Nasaan Ka Man.
 In 2014 during daytime drama The Half Sisters as Jackie Perez.
-In 2016 she Joins in Encantadia sa Gurna originally played by Girlie Sevilla.
+In 2016 she Joins in Encantadia as Gurna originally played by Girlie Sevilla.
+In a recent interview with Philippine Entertainment Portal, she revealed that she was the stunt double to Heart Evangelista in Luna Mystika where she played as the shadow form of Celestina, Luna's twin sister both played by the show's lead star, Heart Evangelista.

+Personal life

+del Moral married to Matthew Kier on February 18, 2018, for a garden ceremony at Pinewoods Golf & Country Club Estate in Baguio City.
+They gave their first child on May 26, 2021, and their second child in 2025.